Oktoberfest - ein Fest der Landeshauptstadt München

 Monday to Thursday from 10 a.m. until 11:30 p.m.

-Sunday and on the holiday (3rd of October) from 10 a.m. until 11:30 p.m.
+Sunday and on the holiday (October 3) from 10 a.m. until 11:30 p.m. - Beer price: 13.80 – 14.75 Euro (2023: 13.20 – 14.20 Euro)

-• History: For the anniversary celebration "200 years of Oktoberfest" in 2010, festival visitors were given a historical insight with the unique Oidn Wiesn.
+- History: For the anniversary celebration "200 years of Oktoberfest" in 2010, festival visitors were given a historical insight with the unique Oide Wiesn.
 However, the Oide Wiesn was so popular that it was decided to establish it in a slightly different form as a permanent part of the Oktoberfest from 2011.
 The Oide Wiesn shares its location with the Bavarian Central Agricultural Festival and therefore does not take place every four years.

-New at the Oidn Wiesn: The folk singer tent Schützenlisl® of the innkeeper family Stiftl
+The folk singer tent Schützenlisl® of the innkeeper family Stiftl

 Tent: 1,384 seats